daphne-eu/daphne/doc/GettingStarted.md

 ### Exploring the Source Code

-As an **entry point for exploring the source code**, you might want to have a look at the code behind the `daphnec` executable, which can be found in `src/api/cli/daphnec.cpp`.
+As an **entry point for exploring the source code**, you might want to have a look at the code behind the `daphne` executable, which can be found in `src/api/cli/daphne.cpp`.

 On the top-level, there are the following directories: